 #2 Galic Improves Athletic Performance

-According to rodent studies the garlic can help with exercise performance.
+According to rodent studies, garlic can help with exercise performance.
 But there is a need for further research on this topic.

 #3 Garlic Has Antioxidants Which Prevent Dementia and Alzheimer’s Disease

 The oxidative damage contributes to the process of aging.
-The garlic contains antioxidants which support the protective mechanisms of the body against oxidative damage.
+Garlic contains antioxidants that support the protective mechanisms of the body against oxidative damage.

-According to studies, garlic supplements of high doses can increase the antioxidant enzymes in people and notably lower the oxidative stress in people who have high blood pressure.
+According to studies, garlic supplements in high doses can increase the antioxidant enzymes in people and notably lower oxidative stress in people who have high blood pressure.

 #4 Garlic Helps You Live Longer